skyron-Cloud/Verifie/README.md

    [![button](https://cdn.discordapp.com/attachments/694149319959511051/702445028882120774/Group_1.png)](https://discordapp.com/oauth2/authorize?client_id=700970111007457291&permissions=4701493289&scope=bot)
  <p align="center">
- <p> Verifie!!
-The start of a new revolutionary era with a state of the art verification system. </p>
+ <p> The start of a new revolutionary era with a state of the art verification system. </p>
  </p>
 </div>